Ettore Lucchesi-Palli, 4th Duke of Grazia: Personal life

 Lucchesi-Palli died on 1 April 1864 at his family's castle of Brunnsee in Styria, Austria, near Graz.
 His widow, by that point blind and five million francs in debt because of him, also died at Brunnsee on 16 April 1870.
 Her son, Henri, had to pay her debt in exchange for the estate in Brunsee and Ca' Loredan Vendramin Calergi.

 Descendants

 Through his daughter Maria Clementina, he was a grandfather of Countess Maria Graziella Zileri dal Verme, who married the Jaime Segismundo Álvares Pereira de Melo, the 8th Duke of Cadaval (head of junior Miguelist branch of the House of Braganza), in 1887.

-Through his daughter Francesca, he was a grandfather of Prince Fabrizio Massimo di Roviano, who married the Carlist Princess Beatriz de Borbón y de Borbón-Parma, daughter of the Carlist Pretender Carlos de Borbón y Austria-Este and Princess Margherita of Bourbon-Parma.
+Through his daughter Francesca, he was a grandfather of Prince Fabrizio Massimo di Roviano, who married his first cousin once removed Princess Beatrice of Bourbon, daughter of the Carlist and Legitimist Pretender Prince Carlos, Duke of Madrid and Princess Margherita of Bourbon-Parma.

 Through his son Adinolfo, he was a grandfather of Pietro Lucchesi-Pailli, and Gabrielle Lucchesi-Palli (1875–1937), who married Girolamo Brandolini d'Adda, a member of the Brandolini family, in 1898.